 - Leader of the Week: Each classroom will select a student of the week who demonstrates excellent leadership traits (trustworthiness, respect, responsibility, fairness, caring and citizenship) or an effort to improve behaviorally or academically.
-The teacher will establish criteria for this weekly recognition. - Principal's Award: Students will be selected to share their successes with the Principal. - Lunch with the Principal: Students will be selected by the teacher to have lunch with the principal for demonstrating excellent leadership, effort and/or improvement in the areas of behavior, academics and/or attendance. - Trimester Awards Ceremonies: Each trimester, eligible students will receive certificates for academics, academic improvement, attendance, and citizenship. - Achievement Award Ceremony: Students in grades 3-6 demonstrating standards mastery and/or show growth from one level to the next on the CAASPP tests will be presented with an award and invited to an Achievement Celebration.
+The teacher will establish criteria for this weekly recognition. - Trimester Awards Ceremonies: Each trimester, eligible students will receive certificates for academics, academic improvement, attendance, and citizenship.